Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Introduction

+The contributions of the paper are threefold.
+First, we develop a causal pricing–control framework linking filtered driver dynamics with arbitrage-consistent valuation under partial information.
+Second, we establish a projection–divergence duality that characterizes feasible portfolio allocations within the causal driver span and provides an information–geometric interpretation of portfolio constraints.
+Third, we implement a modular empirical architecture combining driver identification, nonlinear filtering via the Extended Kalman Filter (EKF) and Particle Filter (PF), and forward–backward partial differential equation (PDE) control for large-scale asset universes.

-Empirically, we build a modular solver stack, driver identification under the Commonality Principle, EKF/PF filtering, coupled FP–HJB control, and projection onto the driver span or its tangent space, and evaluate on a U.S.\ equity panel with 300+ candidate drivers.
-Across crisis, expansion, and transition regimes, CPCMs deliver higher Sharpe with lower turnover and more persistent premia relative to econometric and ML baselines, while preserving interpretability.
-The remainder of the paper reviews related work (Section~\ref{ResearchBackground}), presents the theoretical framework and existence/verification results (Section~\ref{sec:three}), details the empirical design (Section~\ref{sec:design}), reports results (Section~\ref{sec:empirical}), and concludes with deployment guidance (Section~\ref{sec:conclusion}).
+Empirically, we build a modular solver stack—driver identification under the Commonality Principle, EKF/PF filtering, coupled Fokker–Planck–Hamilton–Jacobi–Bellman control, and projection onto the driver span or its tangent space—and evaluate it on a U.S.\ equity panel with more than 300 candidate drivers.
+Across crisis, expansion, and transition regimes, CPCMs deliver higher Sharpe ratios with lower turnover and more persistent premia relative to econometric and machine-learning baselines, while preserving interpretability.

+The remainder of the paper develops the framework in stages.
+Section~\ref{ResearchBackground} situates the approach within the portfolio optimization, stochastic control, and causal inference literatures.
+Section~\ref{sec:three} introduces the CPCM framework and establishes the theoretical results, including existence, replicability, and the projection–divergence characterization of feasible portfolios.
+Section~\ref{sec:design} describes the empirical architecture for driver identification, filtering, and numerical control.
+Section~\ref{sec:empirical} evaluates the approach on a large U.S.\ equity panel across multiple market regimes, and Section~\ref{sec:conclusion} summarizes implications for deployment.